 Provider systems should replace all fields with those in the BDD.

+Field Removal – Provider modify requests that remove optional data fields using the svb_optional_data structure from Number Pool Blocks or Subscription Versions:

+Each optional data field must be removed individually using the svb_optional_data structure with an od_value specified as nil.

+Removal of the entire svb_optional_data field using nil is not supported.

-Please refer to www.npac.com for a complete list of optional data fields supported by the NPAC.
+Please refer to www.numberportability.com for a complete list of optional data fields supported by the NPAC.
 Specifically, the XML schema file, XML Specification (XIS), and the excel spreadsheet that maps schema attributes long names to the 4 character abbreviated names can all be found in the NPAC software release documentation.
 To find these on the NPAC website, select "The NPAC", "Software Releases", and then the desired release number from the listed on the left side of the screen.

 Subscription Version Deletes